nerdalertdk/ansible_role_taky/README.md

 # Taky Server Ansible role (Work in Progress)
 ---

+## !!
+This Role is not fully tested so use with caution !!

 ### Requirements
   Only tested running ansible from OSX to Debian 12, but should work on Ubuntu also /shrug
   - Docker installed